bwsw/sj-platform/SJDocs/source/Tutorial.rst

 - cURL;
 - sbt.

+The platform is deployed with no entities.
+Thus, the pipeline can be structured from scratch.

+This tutorial provides step-by-step instructions for demo project deployment on Mesos.
+At first step, Mesos with all the services will be deployed.
+Then entities will be added to the platform.
+Finally, modules will be launched and results will be rendered in a diagram.

 **Option 3.** Also, you can run SJ-Platform locally deploying it on `minimesos <http://streamjuggler.readthedocs.io/en/develop/SJ_Deployment.html#minimesos-deployment>`_ as a testing environment.

 The following technical requirements should be met: